 Although the instructions aren’t super specific, I followed them to the best of my ability and put the cover in the washer on a cooler and dryer with a load of laundry (on a lower tumble dry) and it came out completely fine.

 The filling is a solid piece of memory foam with perforations in it for ventilation and to help increase airflow.

-The pillow is 5” tall and with its solid yet responsive foam filling, it is definitely a medium to firm pillow.
-It is also described as medium to plush in terms of its firmness on the Classic Brands website, but I would put it closer to firm, personally.
+The pillow is 5” tall and with its solid yet responsive foam filling, it is definitely a medium to a firm pillow.
+It is also described as medium to plush in terms of its firmness on the Classic Brands website, but I would put it closer to a firmer support level, personally.

 The firmness and height make it an appealing pillow for back and side sleepers, who usually want additional firmness to support the head and neck, compared to stomach sleepers.

-I thought the velour cover was soft and something nice and different to lay my head on.
+I thought the velour cover was soft and something nice and different compared to typical polyester or cotton covers.
 The memory foam in the pillow is still fairly dense, despite the holes in it.
 My head and neck did sink into the pillow but not very far down.

 The foam is pretty responsive and regained its original shape shortly a few seconds after my head lifted off the pillow.

 As a side sleeper, I started the night off feeling comfortable with the pillow and had no trouble falling asleep.
 At some point during the night, I must have switched to my stomach because I woke up with a stiff neck.
 After changing back to a side sleeping position I was able to stay asleep with no issues.

 This experience makes me think that this pillow is really the best fit for back and side sleepers and that people who move around a lot during the night, sleep on their stomach or tend to sleep on their stomach may find this pillow has too much loft and is too firm.